All All News Products Insights AI DevOps and CI/CD Community

 • Position

-• Consistency across all screen resolutions (whether the layout remains the same on different screens)
+• Consistency across screen resolutions

 9. Performance Testing